EduardoPires/EquinoxProject/README.md

 The goal of this project is implement the most common used technologies and share with the technical community the best way to develop great applications with .NET

 ##How to use:
-You will need Visual Studio 2017 (latest version) and the .NET Core SDK (released in March 07, 2017).
+You will need Visual Studio 2017 and the .NET Core SDK (released in March 07, 2017).

 Also you can run the Equinox Project in Visual Studio Code (Windows, Linux or MacOS).